nmshd/documentation/_docs_explore/42-transport-layer.md

     -   Data privacy guidelines
     -   EULAs

-A relationship template needs to be created in order to receive relationship creation change requests and ultimately create an active relationship between two identities.
+A relationship template needs to be created in order to receive relationship requests and ultimately create an active relationship between two identities.
 The relationship template is then usually shared with the user via a token.

 Relationship templates can be both: identity-specific (template is personalized for one specific identity - which might not exist yet) or identity-agnostic (template is open for multiple identities).